TheOdinProject/curriculum/foundations/javascript_basics/project_calculator.md

 9. EXTRA CREDIT: Add a "backspace" button, so the user can undo if they click the wrong number.
 10. EXTRA CREDIT: Add keyboard support!

-### Additonal Resourses:
+### Additional Resourses:
-- If you having trouble thinking about how the functions in your calculator should operate [here](https://www.calculator.org/CalcHelp/basics.html) is a link to a breakdown of basic calculator functions.
+- If you are having trouble thinking about how the functions in your calculator should operate [here](https://www.calculator.org/CalcHelp/basics.html) is a link to a breakdown of basic calculator behaviour.
-   - **Note:** You DO NOT have to implement all functons for all of the operators listed in the link.
-Use it as more of a guide on how the operators in your calculator should function.
+   - **Note:** You DO NOT have to implement functions for all of the operators listed in this link.
+Use it more as a guide on how the operators in your calculator should work.
 Implement more operators at your own discretion.
 </div>